damianhakert/damianhakert.github.io/source/handbook/leadership/index.html.md

 1. "Nuke all matrices.
 Nuke all dual reporting structures.
 And nuke as many shared services functions as you possibly can." in the great [guide to big companies from Marc Andreessen](http://pmarchive.com/guide_to_big_companies_part2.html) (the other guides are awesome too).
 1. On this page we recommend to read High Output Management and its author coined Grove's law: All large organizations with a common business purpose end up in a hybrid organizational form.
 We believe a dual reporting structure is inevitable, we just want to delay it as long as possible.
 1. We want to promote organic cross-functional collaboration by giving people stable natural counterparts.
 A sales region will consist of a Sales Development Represenative, [Account Executive (AE)](https://about.gitlab.com/jobs/account-executive/), and [Success Engineer (SE)](https://about.gitlab.com/jobs/success-engineer/).
 A strategic customer has an AE, [Account Manager (AM)](https://about.gitlab.com/jobs/account-manager/), and SE assigned.
 Every backend team of developers maps to a [Product Manager (PM)](https://about.gitlab.com/jobs/product-manager/) and eventually a mapping frontend team.
 1. Functional companies are easier when you focus on one product.
 Apple focusses on the iPhone and can have a [unitary/functional/integrated organizational form](https://stratechery.com/2016/apples-organizational-crossroads/).
 The advantage is that you can make one strong integrated product.
 But we can maintain a functional organization as long as we keep offering new functionality as features of GitLab instead of different products.
+The fact that we're in touch with the market by using our own product also helps.

 ## Articles